srshkmr/recastra/README.md

 Recastra is designed to be lightweight while providing powerful recording capabilities.
 The package size has been optimized by:

-1. **Minification**: JavaScript files are automatically minified during the build process using Terser, reducing the package size by approximately 40%.
+1. **Advanced Minification**: JavaScript files are automatically minified during the build process using Terser with optimized settings, reducing the package size by approximately 70%.
+The minification process includes:
+   - Advanced code compression techniques
+   - Property mangling for private properties
+   - Dead code elimination
+   - Multiple optimization passes
+   - Removal of comments and whitespace

 2. **Excluding source maps from the published package**: Source maps are useful for debugging but add approximately 25% to the package size.
 They are excluded from the published package using the "files" field in package.json.

 3. **Minimal runtime dependencies**: Recastra has zero runtime dependencies, relying only on native browser APIs.

+4. **ES Modules**: Using ES modules allows for better tree-shaking and code optimization by modern bundlers.

 If you want to further reduce the package size for your application, consider: